dalab/dissolve-struct/README.md

-DBCFWstruct
+dissolve<sup>struct</sup>
 ===========

-A distributed implementation of Block-Coordinate Frank-Wolfe Algorithm for Structural SVMs using Spark
+Distributed solver library for structured output prediction, based on Spark.

+The library is based on the primal-dual BCFW solver, allowing approximate inference oracles, and distributes this algorithm using the recent communication efficient CoCoA scheme.
+The interface to the user is the same as in the widely used SVM<sup>struct</sup> in the single machine case.

 # Usage

-This is a standalone spark project, and works with the Scala version of the Eclipse IDE for Scala 2.10.4 (Spark requires this version of Scala currently).
+This is a standalone spark project, and works with the Scala version of the Eclipse IDE for Scala 2.10.4 (Spark requires this version of Scala currently), download here:
 <http://scala-ide.org/download/sdk.html>

 Our setup mostly follows the quick-start guide here: